 5. Cell phones are not reliable, but if you do get a signal you can call the park emergency number at (800) 433-1986.

-Can I have a supply box delivered to me while on Isle Royale?
+Can I have a supply box delivered or stored to me while on Isle Royale?

 Yes, you can.